 This is causing dependence on government .
-This does not address the issue of behaviour change Over the past ten years before Community Led Total Sanitation (CLTS) Programme to improve the sanitation profile of the slums of Kalyani MDP sector built 700 toilets costing Rs.
-5,000/each Refugee Rehabilitation Department built 3300 billets costing about Rs.
-8,500 each (USP built 365 toilets costing Rs.
-9,900/each More than 35 million Rupees spent for construction of H/H toilets by Govt., free for slum dwellers But open defecation was practised even by many of those who had their own toilets.
+This does not address the issue of behaviour change Over the past ten years before Community Led Total Sanitation (CLTS) Programme to improve the sanitation profile of the slums of Kalyani pilets costing about Rs.
+8,500 each

+MDP sector built 700 toilets costing Rs.
+5,000/each